 - Will receive a summer scholarship up to $3,500.
 All funds will be posted through financial aid.

-- Will devote approximately 30 hours per week - dates TBD.
+- Will devote approximately 30 hours per week - dates May 11 - July 15.
 Vacation time is NOT included or expected during this time frame.
 If you think you will be taking a vacation, plan for either before the start or after the end of the scholarship dates.
 If you already have a vacation scheduled, please mention on the application.
 You will not be able to take classes during this program time as well.

 - Each student is responsible to create their own poster, even if they have the same adviser and work on the same project, and student must participate in the Physics Summer Research Scholarship program’s poster session at the end of the program.

 - While working remotely, please be mindful, that you are expected to work/devote approximately 30 hrs. to your research.

 In order to be eligible for the scholarship program, applicants must...

 - Be a current OSU student enrolled in the Physics or Engineering Physics major at the time of the program.
 Students who graduate before the start of the program are not eligible.

 - Be in good academic standing at the university (overall GPA at least a 2.5).

 - Have found a physics professor to work with during the summer of 2020 at the time of submitting an application and abstract for the scholarship.

 - Be able to work remotely in a research group at least 30 hours per week during the program dates May 11 - July 15.